quangtuanitmo18/CodeX-Intake-2025-LLM-UI/docs/ai/testing/feature-chat-history.md

 describe('conversationService', () => {
   describe('autoGenerateTitle', () => {
     it('should extract first 50 chars from message', async () => {
-      const message = 'This is a test message that is longer than fifty characters and should be truncated' await conversationService.autoGenerateTitle('conv123', 1, message)
+      const message =
+        'This is a test message that is longer than fifty characters and should be truncated' await conversationService.autoGenerateTitle('conv123', 1, message)

-      expect(conversationRepository.update).toHaveBeenCalledWith(
-        'conv123',
-        1,
+      expect(conversationRepository.update).toHaveBeenCalledWith('conv123', 1, {
-        { title: 'This is a test message that is longer than fifty' }
+        title: 'This is a test message that is longer than fifty', })
-      )
     })

     it('should fallback to timestamp if message is empty', async () => {
       const message = ''
       await conversationService.autoGenerateTitle('conv123', 1, message)

       const call = (conversationRepository.update as jest.Mock).mock.calls[0]
       expect(call[2].title).toMatch(/^New Conversation - \d{4}-\d{2}-\d{2}/)
     })